brunosalezze/hsdmdmtpvrp-instances/README.md

 These files are hsdmdmtpvrp01, hsdmdmtpvrp02, ..., hsdmdmtpvrp20

 These data files are the ones considered in:
-"A tabu search algorithm for the periodic vehicle routing problem with multiple vehicle trips and accessibility restrictions" by F. Alonso, M.J.
+"Metaheuristics with variable diversity control and neighborhood search for the Heterogeneous Site-Dependent Multi-depot Multi-trip Periodic Vehicle Routing Problem" by B.S.
+Vieira, M.J.
 Alvarez and J.E.
-Beasley,
-Journal of the Operational Research Society vol.59, 2008, pp963-976
+Beasley, Computers & Operations Research vol.153, 2023, ISSN 0305-0548

 The format of data files is as described below.